danielkec/blog/_posts/2025-03-06-helidon-aot.md

 - Native Image [PGO](https://www.graalvm.org/latest/reference-manual/native-image/guides/optimize-native-executable-with-pgo/) - native image binary with profile guided optimization warmup/training in Docker build phase
 - CRaC - [Coordinated Restore and Checkpoint (CRaC)](https://crac.org/) CRaC snapshot created during Docker build phase

-Lets break down what is measured and when, first we do a measurement in the build phase, measuring how long it takes to build the application with the AOT, how fast it starts for warmup and how many requests per second it manages to handle during the warmup/training.
+Let's break down what is measured and when, first we do a measurement in the build phase, measuring how long it takes to build the application with the AOT, how fast it starts for warmup and how many requests per second it manages to handle during the warmup/training.
 Second, we measure the startup time of the optimized application, then we do short 5 second load test with [wrk tool](https://github.com/wg/wrk) to figure out how actually pre-warmed is our